Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

   - Containers take up much less space than VMs, given that container images are typically only a few megabytes in size.
 Containers can handle more applications, and reduce the need for multiple VMs and operating systems.
 This allows far more containers to run on the same compute capacity as a single VM.

 - **Portability**
   - Virtual machines can be relocated as needed among the physical computers in a network.
 This makes it possible to allocate workloads to servers that have spare computing power.
-However, it’s an entire operating system along with all additional user and system data being replicated, which means we’re looking at one or more files that total a few GB in size.
+However, it's an entire operating system along with all additional user and system data being replicated, which means we're looking at one or more files that total a few GB in size.
 As such, VMs are portable but will take significantly longer than containers to move from one location to another.
   - With containers, applications can be built once, placed inside a container image – or series of images, if the app is composed of multiple services – and executed on the host's OS kernel that supports a container engine (e.g. Docker).
 We can't run Windows containers on Linux, but the other way around is possible thanks to **WSL 2** (Windows Subsystem for Linux, version 2).
 On macOS, containers must run a Linux host VM.

 - **Scalability**